CS-DS-125/125book/source/06-DataVisualization/charts.rst

 When you are dealing with a very small number of data points, its often easy to simply look and know something about what you've got.
 Let's say you were playing a card game and you had five cards in your hand.
 Without too much effort you could look at your hand and tell me the most common suit.
 However, the more data you have the harder it gets to just look and then draw some kind of reasonable conclusion.
 Let's say you could hold fifty cards in your hand.
 You would probably have to count them all to figure out the most common suit.
 Or rather than counting them, you could sort them into nice stacks and see which is the biggest.
 Fifty cards sorted into four nice stacks is a kind of summary of the data that may hide some of the detail, but helps you answer the question you are interested in.
 Good visualizations work the same way.

-Vizualizations are visual representations of data that are designed to make it easier to understand something about that data.
+Visualizations are visual representations of data that are designed to make it easier to understand something about that data.
 They are a type of abstract representation and if they are done well they can be very powerful.
 However, it is also easy to do them poorly and to make something that is confusing or potentially misleading.
 Good visualizations should be clear and honest.

-There are many many different types of visuzalizations with different strengths and weakenesses.
+There are many many different types of visualizations with different strengths and weaknesses.
 Choosing the right visualization for your question can be challenging, so for now we are going to keep it simple and just talk about some key types of visualizations.

 Chart Terminology